 At UCLA, we are working to address such inequities through the UCLA Clinical and Translational Science Institute's Community Engagement and Research Program, of which we are co-directors.
-The program supports researchers in designing more inclusive clinical trials through large investments that are critical to success, such as helping study participants overcome transportation issues and bringing internet access to a rural community.
+The program supports researchers in designing more inclusive clinical trials through large investments that are critical to success, When researchers, for example, are such as helping study participants overcome transportation issues and bringing internet access to a rural community.
 Experts can also help with regulatory and other process-related challenges.